 Night Driving Safety Tips

-Accidents that occur during night driving are not always preventable, but there are some important safety precautions that rivers should implement at night:
+Accidents that occur during night driving are not always preventable, but there are some important night driving safety tips that drivers should implement immediately:

 - Avoid distractions.
 Motor vehicle drivers should make sure to put away cell phones and not fiddle with music while night driving.
 Individuals should also make sure to configure a GPS before driving towards a destination.